 Hohensalzburg was built in 1077 by Gebhard von Helfenstein, also known as Prince Gebhard I of Helffenstein and Archbishop Gebhard, and was later expanded over the centuries, including by Archbishop Leonhard von Keutschach in the sixteenth century.

 Salzburg Cathedral is the centre of this historical Austrian city’s ecclesiastical community.
-Whilst the city’s first cathedral was built there in 767, Salzburg Cathedral has been built, destroyed, reconstructed and expanded numerous times and has been consecrated three times.
+Whilst the city’s first cathedral was built there in 767 AD, Salzburg Cathedral has been built, destroyed, reconstructed and expanded numerous times and has been consecrated three times.

-In 1167, Salzburg Cathedral was destroyed when the city was set alight by the Counts of Plain.
-Despite being reconstructed, it was subject to yet another fire in 1598, which ravaged large parts of it.
-Much controversy followed, as the archbishop of the time tore down the entire church rather than trying to preserve its remaining parts.
+Salzburg Cathedral was destroyed when the city was attacked in 1167.
+It was subject to another fire in 1598, which precipitated a controversy when the archbishop tore down the entire church rather than trying to preserve what remained.

 Salzburg Cathedral’s final incarnation took shape in the 17th century, when architect Markus Sittikus was commissioned to design a new cathedral.
-Sittikus designed Salzburg Cathedral in a Baroque style with a majestic marble façade crowned with green domes and flanked by towers, a style which was new to the region.
+Sittikus designed Salzburg Cathedral in a Baroque style with a majestic marble façade, crowned with green domes and flanked by towers.

-The cathedral was consecrated in 1628, having managed to avoid the conflict of the Thirty Years’ War.
-Since then, Salzburg Cathedral’s dome was destroyed and rebuilt when it was struck by bombing raids in 1944.
-The new dome and cathedral were then consecrated once again in 1959 and dedicated to Saint Rupert of Salzburg.
-His statue stands in front of Salzburg Cathedral, together with those of the apostles Peter and Paul and Saint Virgil.
+The cathedral’s dome was destroyed and rebuilt when it was struck by bombing raids in 1944.
+The cathedral was consecrated again in 1959 and dedicated to Saint Rupert of Salzburg.
+His statue stands in front of Salzburg Cathedral, together with apostles Peter and Paul and Saint Virgil.

-Inside the ornate interior of Salzburg Cathedral, one can find the place where composer Wolfgang Amadeus Mozart was baptized and also where he composed many of his musical pieces.
+Inside the ornate interior of Salzburg Cathedral, visitors can find the place where composer Wolfgang Amadeus Mozart was baptized and where he composed music.

 St Peter’s Cemetery is the resting place of several eminent people including the composer, Michael Haydn, the architect of Salzburg Cathedral, Sanction Solaria and Mozart’s sister, Mannerly.
 The historic Salzburg Catacombs overlook this beautiful cemetery and are accessible via a stone staircase.

-These architectural reconstructions were produced largely with traditional Roman tools and craftsmanship and are said to be among the most accurate representations of Roman life in the fourth century ever produced.
-Fully functional, they are not simply museum pieces but instead welcome visitors to experience vibrant Roman life and society as it actually was.
+Architectural reconstructions on site were largely made with Roman tools and craftsmanship.
+They are among the most accurate representations of Roman life in the 4th century ever produced.